Live Streaming provider

 What does a live streaming provider cost for a corporate event?

-How many participants can a live stream reach at once?
+How many attendees can a livestream reach at once?

-Technically there is no hard upper limit — SlideSync and comparable webcast platforms support unlimited audience sizes.
-Microsoft Teams Town Hall includes up to 3,000 participants in the standard license; reaching the maximum of 20,000 requires paid Attendee Packs.
-On-premise setups are limited by available internet bandwidth, which is typically addressed with an Enterprise Content Delivery Network (eCDN).
+Technically there is no hard upper limit — SlideSync and comparable webcast platforms support unlimited attendee numbers.
+Microsoft Teams Town Hall includes up to 3,000 attendees on the standard license; for larger events up to 20,000, paid Attendee Packs are required.
+With on-premise setups, the available internet bandwidth determines the ceiling, which is usually eased by an Enterprise Content Delivery Network (eCDN).

 What internet bandwidth do we need internally and externally?

-For an HD broadcast on the sending side, plan for at least 10 Mbit/s upload with low latency, redundant across two providers.
-On the receiving side, each participant needs around 2 Mbit/s for smooth HD playback.
-For large audiences inside the corporate network, a peer-to-peer eCDN is strongly recommended.
+For an HD broadcast in the upload direction, plan for at least 10 Mbit/s upload with low latency, redundant across two providers.
+On the receiving side, each attendee needs around 2 Mbit/s for smooth HD playback.
+With a high number of attendees on the corporate network, a peer-to-peer eCDN is strongly recommended.

-Yes, provided the platform processes data within the EU, a data processing agreement (DPA) is in place, and participants are properly informed.
-SlideSync processes all participant, question and poll data exclusively within the EU.
-US-based providers (Zoom, Vimeo, YouTube Live, LinkedIn Live) require a careful risk assessment under EDPB guidance.
+Yes, provided the platform processes the data within the EU, a data processing agreement (DPA) is in place and attendees are informed in a legally compliant way.
+SlideSync processes all attendee, question and poll data exclusively in the EU.
+US-based providers (Zoom, Vimeo, YouTube Live, LinkedIn Live) require a careful risk assessment by BfDI standards.

-Do we need our own equipment or is a service provider enough?
+Do we need our own equipment or is a provider enough?

-For internal town halls up to around 500 participants without strict availability requirements, the existing Microsoft 365 license is often sufficient.
-For annual general meetings, IR calls or press conferences with external reach, we recommend an external service provider: the combination of redundant technology, trained on-site team and independent platform significantly reduces reputational risk in case of outages.
+For internal town halls of up to about 500 attendees and without hard availability requirements, the existing Microsoft 365 license is often sufficient.
+For annual general meetings, IR calls or press conferences with external reach, we generally recommend an external provider: the combination of redundant technology, a trained on-site team and an independent platform considerably reduces the reputational risk in the event of failures.

 How is a hybrid event (on-site + online) actually delivered?

-A hybrid event combines an on-site audience with online participants on the same platform — both groups see the same stream and can interact.
-The on-site production includes camera crew, audio technology and vision mixing; the remote feed runs over professional transmission protocols like SRT stream.
-More at Hybrid Events.
+A hybrid event connects an in-person audience with online attendees through the same platform — both groups see the same stream and can interact.
+The on-site production covers the camera team, audio technology and vision mixing; the remote connection runs over professional transmission technology such as SRT stream.
+Details under Hybrid Events.

 Which streaming platform fits our company size?

-Companies with under 250 employees and low reach requirements usually do fine with Microsoft Teams or Zoom.
-Mid-market and enterprise organisations with shareholder, investor or press communication benefit from specialised platforms like SlideSync — they offer brand customisation, single sign-on, phone-Q&A, and detailed analytics.
-A structured platform comparison: live streaming provider comparison.
+Companies with fewer than 250 employees and low reach requirements usually manage with Microsoft Teams or Zoom.
+Mid-sized companies and corporations with shareholder, investor or press communication benefit from specialized platforms like SlideSync, which offer brand customization, single sign-on, phone Q&A and detailed analytics.
+A structured platform comparison can be found under Live streaming providers compared.

-How long does it take to prepare a professional live stream?
+How long does preparing a professional livestream take?

-A simple webinar with a standard setup needs 1–2 weeks of lead time.
-An annual general meeting or enterprise town hall with multiple speakers, multiple languages and CI-compliant branding typically requires 4–8 weeks of preparation — including platform branding, test stream, dress rehearsal and escalation plan.
-For urgent crisis-communication streams we can deliver inside 48 hours.
+For a simple webinar with a standard setup, a lead time of 1–2 weeks is enough.
+An annual general meeting or corporate town hall with multiple speakers, multiple languages and CI-compliant design typically requires 4–8 weeks of preparation — including platform branding, a test stream, a dress rehearsal and an escalation plan.
+For urgent crisis-communication streams, we also deliver lead times of under 48 hours.

 Some of our work